Condo insurance — also known as an HO-6 policy — protects everything within the walls of your unit.Get a Quote

 This coverage applies to the removal of debris from your property after a covered loss.
 Like the case with coverage for your trees, shrubs, and other plants, check with your master policy within your condo complex to see if they will cover this before you add it to your policy.

 In the event of power loss or machine failure, this coverage will reimburse you for the contents of your fridge.
 There are plenty of coverage options from which to choose when shopping for condo insurance.

 If you’re shopping for condo insurance or even if you already have it, you should consider some simple steps to make sure you’re both properly covered and not overpaying.

 By going through all your personal belongings, both big and small, you can adequately determine how much insurance coverage you need.
 Plus, in the event of a claim, you can quickly determine what is missing.

 Because a condo policy has the additive of a master policy, you should thoroughly check it to make sure you are not under-insured or over-insured with your condo insurance coverage.
 If you assume your master policy covers something it doesn't, you risk not being insured.
 Furthermore, you could save yourself some premium by reducing your personal coverage because your HOA already covers something.

 Pay attention to coverage limits for specific items.
 If you purchase a new jewelry item that exceeds your policy’s limit, you risk not having sufficient coverage.
 Consider additional endorsements and floaters with any newly purchased valuable item.

-While discounts vary per insurance company, typical condo policy discounts are multi-policy (condo and auto), claims free, non-smoker, and security discounts.
-Look closely within your policy to see if you or your condo qualifies for any possible discounts.
+While discounts vary per insurance company, typical condo insurance discounts are multi-policy (condo and auto), claims free, non-smoker, and security discounts.
+Look closely at your policy to see if you or your condo qualifies for any possible discounts.

 Insurance companies see things like mold and general disrepair as liabilities and will charge you accordingly for them.
-It is important to maintain the structural integrity of your condo to ensure your premiums don’t climb unnecessarily.
+As a condo owner, it is important to maintain its structural integrity to ensure your premiums don’t climb unnecessarily.